 eTwinning School Award

-We are delighted to have been one of only 29 schools in the UK to be awarded the eTwinning School Award in the first round of these awards!
+We were delighted to have been one of only 29 schools in the UK to be awarded the eTwinning School Award in the first round of these awards!

 This project has won a prize in Poland in their national eTwinning awards, winning the Cultural Heritage category and was Highly Commended in the UK awards.
 It features in a 2018 EU publication called Erasmus+ Enriching our cultural heritage.
 (Click on the link, open the document in the document viewer and go to p53 to see Wojtek!)